-In the past few years of being at Orrefors Lena has certainly pushed the boundaries of what can be done with glass, developing her own distinct language, and earning a staggering 10 ‘Excellent Swedish Design’ awards in the process.
+Through her time at Orrefors and now working with Kosta Boda, Lena has certainly pushed the boundaries of what can be done with glass, developing her own distinct language, and earning a staggering 12 ‘Excellent Swedish Design’ awards in the process.
 Lena expresses herself in many colours combined with the crispest of clear glass but always with a tailor's eye for balance, composition and detail.
 Thick & thin, mat & glossy are harmoniously brought together.
 “I am building up a library of colours and forms with personal symbolic value.
 My design idiom is emotional and physical.
 The greatest beauty must balance on the brink of failure.”

 From her famous Squeeze range, when an over-talkative glass blower allowed a vase to stay in the furnace just a second too long - with stunning results - to the iconic Slitz forms which reinvent the flower vase, one theme runs through out - Lena’s vision of a new basic elegance with no extraneous details.

 Lena has designed several prize-winning products and received numerous awards.
 She has works in the permanent collections of the;

 Nationalmuseum in Stockholm | The Rohsska Museum of Fashion, Design & Decorative Arts in Gothenburg | Cleveland Museum of Art in the United States | Nasjonalmuseet, Oslo, Norway | The Victoria & Albert Museum in London

 Artworks by the artist